margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They have healthy, beautiful homes.
 [Seeing Integration, Reconstruction's Effects] They lead teams at work.
 [Seeing Integration, Reconstruction's Effects] They built our country.
 [Seeing Integration, Reconstruction's Effects] They have beautiful names.
-[Seeing Integration, Reconstrution's Effects] They love God, and they have great faith through adversity.
+[Seeing Integration, Reconstruction's Effects] They run in the neighborhood.
+[Seeing Integratio, Reconstruction's Effects] They love God, and they have great faith through adversity.
 [Seeing Integration, Reconstruction's Effects] They also love Allah, the same God that Christians worship.
 [Seeing Integration, Reconstruction's Effects]